alexerne-git/TransformerSmallDecoder/Documentation/experiments.md

-## Results and Experiments
+## **Results and Experiments**

-The goal of this section is to test out different parameters to find the best parameters for the model, also to see the effect of changing some of them and their effects on train, validation and test results.
+The goal of this section is to test out different hyper-parameters to find the best parameters for the model.
+Those experiments also allow to see their effects on train, validation and test results.

+---

 ### **Table of Contents**